A simple way to motivate teens to be more responsible

 - School routine, including verifying assignments are done

-- Other healthy habits, like exercise and reading and being creative
+- Other healthy habits, like exercise and reading, and being creative

 - Picking up and helping around the house

 It’s a one-page, printable is with realistic, healthy, and manageable expectations for tweens/teens.
 It’s also in word document form so you can tweak it to fit your child exactly.
+Grab the checklist and as a bonus, you’ll get monthly(ish) encouraging raising tweens and teen emails.
+They’re free and you can unsubscribe at any time.

 Momma, you’re doing a great job raising your tweens and teens